137-Trimethylxanthin/2023-advent-of-code/README.md

 ## Spoiler warning 🛂

 If you want to do the challenges yourself, don't look at the code.

-I will try to keep the code as clean as possible, but i can't promise anything.
+you can't copy the anwser blow becuase they are indiviually for every person (i think).
+So you can look at my code mybe it helps you in some way  I will try to keep the code as clean as possible, but i can't promise anything.

-but before you just copy the awnsers i put below pleas try them yourself, maybe look at my code befor and try it yourself again.
+but if you really wnt an awnser you can just build my code and replace input with yours, but i would not recomend this because it ruins the fund and porpus behind the game but you do you. :) (i will write a build tutuorial below all of this and maybe a thing so you can just select the things from the start directory or something like that.)

 ## few words of encouragement ❤️